jsc329/ammonitorwiki/17-classifications.md

 target signals in this population is 3/6, or 0.5, which is why the dotted horizontal line starts at 0.5 on the y-axis of the Precision-Recall curve.
-Note that an even class split like this is often not the case.
+Note that an even class split like this is often not the case, which is why Precision-Recall curves are useful.

 A user might calibrate a model by experimenting with the ‘split.proportion’ argument until satisfied with classifier performance metric outcomes.
 A user may also return to `scoresVerify()` to label additional scores, increasing the amount of training data available to the classifier models.

 Calibrated models can be added directly to an AMModel library, where they can be called for future use.
 Here, we return to our empty library